Kestukas/RabbitFox-Decrypt-Rabbit2002-pm.me/README.md

 so if you have huge ammount of such files , you can make really nice dictionary that will decrypt all your custom files if you dont have dictionary for it.

+did noticed that hex bytes goes back and forth like WRONG  --- GOOOD
+43 --- 33
+33 --- 43